 FOR THE ICING

 - While the cookies are cooling, mix together all of the ingredients for the marmalade glaze.
-You can use a hand mixer or stand mixer for this, or alternatively, sift the powdered sugar and mix together with a spoon (just make sure to get all the clumps out).3 Tbsp citrus jam or marmalade, 1/2 cup powdered sugar, 1 tsp citrus zest
+You can use a hand mixer or stand mixer for this, or alternatively, sift the powdered sugar and mix together with a spoon (just make sure to get all the clumps out).3 tablespoons citrus jam or marmalade, 1/2 cup powdered sugar, 1 teaspoon citrus zest

 - If the glaze is not thick enough, add extra powdered sugar, 1/8 cup at a time until it is the consistency you like.